victormaricato/vcf_app/README.md

 [FastAPI](https://fastapi.tiangolo.com/) was chosen due to its increased speed when compared with Flask and web2py frameworks.
 As a plus, FastAPI allows for easy in-code documentation with pydantic models and schemas.
 Moreover, FastAPI offers several layers of compatibility with PostgreSQL through SQLAlchemy and Pydantic.

+### Security & Auth
+It is simple to add [OAuth2 with FastAPI](https://fastapi.tiangolo.com/tutorial/security/first-steps/).
+However, it was not added to this project for simplicity.